thepseudocodeus/leetcode_hero/README.md

 - [ ] TODO: (Often fused with Ordeal): Final test that proves the hero/solution has truly changed.
 - [ ] TODO: return home: Solution is integrated; the world is improved; lessons are shared.
 - [ ] TODO: new normal: Solution is integrated; the world is improved; lessons are shared.

+## Story Framework

+Inspired by literate programming (LP)

+1. Narrate before coding “What does the reader need to understand next?”
+Keeps code readable.
+2. Separate the actors “Who is responsible for this task?”
+Simplifies extension later.
+3. Write one clear invariant per function “What must always be true?”
+Gives you correctness tests.
+4. Design the UX for delight “What will make this satisfying to run?”
+Keeps motivation high.
+5. Treat the CLI as your lab notebook “Can future-me replay this?”
+Builds reproducibility.